 Some countries regulate and encourage internet gambling.
 Some do not care.
-Some are looking to BAN Online Gambling.
-Because of this dichotomy, many stipulate that the internet gambling business will flourish and contniue to grow exponentially.
-The structure of the internet makes the world a borderless place, and one or more countries will find it difficult to place a ban on an internet market that exists in other countires.
+Some are looking to BAN Internet Gambling.
+Because of this dichotomy, many stipulate that the internet casino and sportsbook business will flourish and contniue to grow exponentially.
+The structure of the internet makes the world a borderless place, and one or more countries will find it difficult to place a ban on an online market that exists in other countires.
 The only "industry" which every nation has agreed to ban on the internet is child pornography.

 Once this law passed, the industry divided into two sectors: One sector gave up on the US market.
 (Most of these companies were publicly traded companies such as PartyPoker.com).
 The other sector (mostly smaller to mid-sized companies) viewed this as the greatest marketing opportunity and have been aggressively targeting the US market, seeking online US players from the companies that abandoned them.